STATRAPID: the method of Rapid Pile Load Testing

 - StatNamic Load Testing

-All can be performed onshore as well as offshore.
+All these test methods can be performed onshore as well as offshore.
+For small micro piles as well for huge Monopiles.

-After driving, the bearing capacity will increase in time (set-up).
-By measuring during a redrive, the static pile/soil behaviour and accordingly its static bearing capacity can be obtained by AllWave-DLT Signal Matching (DLT Dynamic Load Testing).
+After driving, the bearing capacity will increase in time (aging, set-up).
+By measuring during a drive, the static pile/soil behavior and its static bearing capacity can be obtained by AllWave-DLT Signal Matching (DLT Dynamic Load Testing).

-When piles are installed by means of a vibratory hammer, instead of an impact hammer, comparable measurements like with a PDM can be performed.
+When piles are installed using a vibratory hammer instead of an impact hammer, comparable measurements, like with a PDA, can be performed.

-During Vibratory Driving Monitoring or VDA all information during installation are monitored, including performance and behaviour of pile, soil and vibratory hammer.
-Monitoring of pile stresses in relation to fatigue of the pile material, penetration speed, hammer frequency and efficiency, and more, are part of a total quality control for piles installed with a vibratory hammer.
+During Vibratory Driving Analysis (VDA), all information during installation is monitored, including the performance and behavior of the pile, soil, and vibratory hammer.
+Monitoring pile stresses to determine fatigue of the pile material, penetration speed, hammer frequency, efficiency, and more, are part of total quality control for piles installed with vibratory hammers.
 For foundations piles and large diameter monopiles.
 Onshore and offshore.

 SLT – Static Load Testing

-Being the basis of all test, Allnamics performs static tests, both in compression and tension.
-Vertical, horizonal or under any slope.
+Being the basis of all tests, Allnamics performs static tests, both in compression and tension.
+Vertical, horizontal, or under any slope.
+Axial or lateral.

-With the equipment dedicated and designed for this type of test (see Allnamics Quad), high quality readings of load and settlements can be obtained.
+Allnamics designed equipment dedicated to this type of test (see Allnamics Quad) to obtain high-quality readings of load and settlements.

 The SLT is especially suitable for: